Wolox/tech-guides/ruby-on-rails/docs/gem-tutorials/spree.md

 ## Frontend tricks

-For the frontend there is 3 ways to modify it:
+For the frontend there are 3 ways to modify it:

 1. You can use bootstrap, example [here](https://github.com/spree/spree/tree/master/frontend) and [here](https://github.com/twbs/bootstrap-sass/blob/master/assets/stylesheets/bootstrap/_variables.scss)

-2. The second option is to use deface, which permit to modify native view from spree, this solution is not a good way if the e-commerce need specific views with a design different from spree.
+2. The second option is to use deface, which permits you to modify native view from spree, this solution is not a good way if the e-commerce need specific views with a design different from spree.
 At this [link](https://guides.spreecommerce.org/developer/deface_overrides_tutorial.html) you have a complete tutorial to learn more about it.

 3. The third option is - modify the HTML and add your CSS - by importing the view into your app and spree will use this views and not the native ones.
 For that spree *v3.4* allow to import all frontend in one command.
 This is a good solution for a simple design that do not need javascript action for animation or action and a flow that respect general spree flow.
-It is this solucion we used for Enjoy Vue and we will developed it.
+It is this solution we used for a project we did at Wolox.

-4. The fourth solution to used only the API and backoffice of Spree and use a frontend framework for views.
-This solution was never try but seem a good option for design far away from spree general structure.
+4. The fourth solution to be used is to use only the API and backoffice of Spree and use a frontend framework for views.
+This solution was never tried but seems a good option for complex design far away from spree general structure.
 [Some developer ever done it](https://stackoverflow.com/questions/31332651/how-do-i-uninstall-spree-frontend).

 ### Customize views by template replacement